mftrhu/sws/README.md

 #### `tags`

 Handles the creation of tag pages for a wiki or blog, extracting tag information from the `%K` metadata field, listing pages in reverse chronological order (newer first).
+These will be put in the`tag` sub-directory.

 ## License

 Copyright (c) 2018 mftrhu <mftrhu+github@inventati.org>

 Permission is hereby granted, free of charge, to any person obtaining a copy of this software and associated documentation files (the "Software"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell copies of the Software, and to permit persons to whom the Software is furnished to do so, subject to the following conditions:

 The above copyright notice and this permission notice shall be included in all copies or substantial portions of the Software.